 - Recommend effective strategies in order to improve a person’s thinking, memory and behavior

-A neuropsychological evaluation is a three-step process.
-First, the psychologist interviews the patient about their symptoms.
-The second session involves the person being given different types of tests to help the psychologist identify potential memory, thinking and/or psychological disorders.
-During the third session, the psychologist reviews the patients’ test results and provides recommendations to help improve the patient’s thinking, memory and behavior.
+A neuropsychological evaluation typically involves two to three sessions depending upon if the patient’s insurance requires authorization.
+During the first session, the psychologist interviews the patient about their symptoms and history.
+Either the first or second session is when the patient will be given different types of tests to help the psychologist identify potential memory, thinking, and/or psychological disorders.
+During the second or third optional session, the psychologist will review the patients’ test results and will provide recommendations to assist in improving the patient’s thinking, memory, mood, and/or behavioral problems.

 When Should Someone Get a Neuropsychological Evaluation?